mmmbacon/smart_todo/planning/plan.md

 ## Timeline

 0:00 - 0:30: Introductions
-  Brandon
+  Brandon - Hi I'm Brandon.
+I come from a background in engineering and construction.
+  Lily - Introduce yourself.
   Brianna
-  Lily

 0:30 - 3:00: User Perspective

+  BM - Hold up, technical difficulties...

+  Awkard silence.

-  B - Hey Lily, have you seen that new movie on Netflix called Mitchell's versus the Machines?
+  B - Well While we are waiting...
+Lily, have you seen that new movie on Netflix called Mitchell's versus the Machines?

   L - No, I haven't, but that sounds SUPER interesting.
 Let me just write this down on my trusty old pen and paper.